shopware/docs/products/extensions/migration-assistant/concept/README.md

 ## DataSelection and dataSet

 These are the fundamental data structures for defining what to migrate.
 Each `DataSet` represents an entity, for example, a database table.
 Each `DataSelection` represents an orderly group of `DataSets`.
-For more information, refer to the articles on [dataSelection and dataSet](dataselection-and-dataset.md).
+For more information, refer to the articles on [DataSelection and DataSet](dataselection-and-dataset.md).

 ## Migration context

 This data structure provides all the necessary data for the migration.
-For more details, refer to the [Migration context](migration-context.md).
+For more details, refer to the [Migration Context](migration-context.md).

 ## Premapping